Table of contents

 - 2. Solution development.
 Using APIs, these fintech companies develop innovative financial services solutions tailored to their target audience.

 - 3. Collaboration.
-Established financial institutions serve as BaaS providers and grant fintech companies access to their APIs to integrate their solutions.
+Established financial institutions serve as banking as a service providers and grant fintech companies access to their APIs to integrate their solutions.

-Essentially, BaaS facilitates a mutually beneficial relationship between traditional banks and non-bank companies by giving the latter the tools to seamlessly offer financial products while leveraging the former’s existing expertise and infrastructure.
+Essentially, banking as a service companies facilitate a mutually beneficial relationship between traditional banks and non-bank institutions by giving the latter the tools to seamlessly offer financial products while leveraging the former’s existing expertise and infrastructure.

 Read our latest article to learn how to develop a digital-only banking app.